fincs/hybrid_app/README.md

 - GLFW version 3.3 or higher (as a static library)
 - GLM version 0.9.8 or higher

+Alternatively you can use the provided .sln with Visual Studio 2019 with the Desktop C++ Workload installed.

 Please refer to the usual sources of information for your particular operating system.
 Usually the commands needed to build this project will look like this:

 ```bash